This document describes what Generic Routing Encapsulation (GRE) keepalives are and how they work.

 GRE tunnels are designed to be completely stateless.
 This means that each tunnel endpoint does not keep any information about the state or availability of the remote tunnel endpoint.
 A consequence of this is that the local tunnel endpoint router does not have the ability to bring the line protocol of the GRE Tunnel interface down if the remote end of the tunnel is unreachable.
 The ability to mark an interface as down when the remote end of the link is not available is used in order to remove any routes (specifically static routes) in the routing table that use that interface as the outbound interface.
 Specifically, if the line protocol for an interface is changed to down, then any static routes that point out that interface are removed from the routing table.
 This allows for the installation of an alternate (floating) static route or for Policy Based Routing (PBR) in order to select an alternate next-hop or interface.

-Before GRE keepalives were implemented, there were only ways to determine local issues on the router and no way to determine problems in the transport network.
+Before GRE keepalives were implemented, there were only ways to bring down a tunnel interface due to local issues on the router, and not due to problems in the transport network.
 For example, the case in which the GRE tunneled packets are successfully forwarded, but are lost before they reach the other end of the tunnel.
-Such scenarios would cause data packets that go through the GRE tunnel to be "black holed", even though an alternate route that uses PBR or a floating static route via another interface were available.
+Such scenarios would cause data packets that go through the GRE tunnel to be "black holed", even though an alternate route that uses PBR or a floating static route via another interface is available.
 Keepalives on the GRE tunnel interface are used in order to solve this issue in the same way as keepalives are used on physical interfaces.

 The GRE tunnel keepalive mechanism is similar to PPP keepalives in that it gives the ability for one side to originate and receive keepalive packets to and from a remote router even if the remote router does not support GRE keepalives.
 Since GRE is a packet tunneling mechanism for tunneling IP inside IP, a GRE IP tunnel packet can be built inside another GRE IP tunnel packet.
 For GRE keepalives, the sender prebuilds the keepalive response packet inside the original keepalive request packet so that the remote end only needs to do standard GRE decapsulation of the outer GRE IP header and then revert the inner IP GRE packet to the sender.
 These packets illustrate the IP tunneling concepts where GRE is the encapsulation protocol and IP is the transport protocol.
 The passenger protocol is also IP (although it can be another protocol like NHRP ).